42-Short/shortinette/rust/subjects/module-05.md

 * When a word is available in the brain, the philosopher thinks about it for 5 seconds.
 * The program runs until it receives `EOF`.
 * The size of the philosopher's brain is provided as a command-line argument.
+* The nature of `sync_channel` makes it possible for the philosopher to think about a single topic even if the brain size is `0`.
+Think about it.
+* Read the example very careful.

 ## Exercise 04: Logger